jtsampson/notes/java-8-features.md

  - if `isPresent() == true` then `get()` will return a value
  - if `isPresent() == false` then `get()` wil return null
  - The `orElse()` can be used to return a default value.
- - Per javadocs: This is a value-based class; use of identity-sensitive operations (including reference equality (==), identity hash code, or synchronization) on instances of Optional may have unpredictable results and should be avoided.
+> Per Javadocs: This is a value-based class; use of identity-sensitive operations (including reference equality (==), identity hash code, or synchronization) on instances of Optional may have unpredictable results and should be avoided.